pykong/Borg-DQN/README.md

 ### ELK Stack

-The [ELK stack](https://www.elastic.co/en/elastic-stack), comprising `Elasticsearch`, `Logstash`, and `Kibana`, serves as a battle-tested trio for managing, processing, and visualizing data in real-time, making it ideal for observing training progress and replay memory growth in Borg-DQN. **Elasticsearch** acts as a search and analytics engine with robust database characteristics, allowing for quick retrieval and analysis of large datasets. **Logstash** seamlessly ingests data from Kafka through a declarative pipeline configuration, eliminating the need for custom code. **Kibana** leverages this integration to provide a user-customizable dashboard, all components being from Elastic, ensuring compatibility and stability.
+The [ELK stack](https://www.elastic.co/en/elastic-stack), comprising `Elasticsearch`, `Logstash`, and `Kibana`, serves as a battle-tested trio for managing, processing, and visualizing data in real-time, making it ideal for observing training progress and replay memory growth in Borg-DQN. **Elasticsearch** is a search and analytics engine with robust database characteristics, allowing for quick retrieval and analysis of large datasets. **Logstash** seamlessly ingests data from Kafka through a declarative pipeline configuration, eliminating the need for custom code. **Kibana** leverages this integration to provide a user-customizable dashboard, all components being from Elastic, ensuring compatibility and stability.

 <p align="center">
     <a href="#readme">